 Chicken Teriyaki Meatballs made with lean ground chicken, quinoa, and a healthy homemade teriyaki sauce all in less than 30 minutes.
 Jump to Recipe keyboard_arrow_down

-Chicken Teriyaki Meatballs are a healthy twist on your favorite teriyaki dishes made with a combination of lean ground chicken, cooked quinoa, green onions, garlic, and a simple homemade teriyaki sauce.
+Teriyaki Chicken Meatballs are a healthy twist on your favorite teriyaki dishes made with a combination of lean ground chicken, cooked quinoa, green onions, garlic, and a simple homemade teriyaki sauce.
+If you love Asian dishes, you also have to try this Kung Pao Chicken and Mongolian Beef.

 Last week I shared this homemade teriyaki sauce recipe and many of you reached out asking about the meatball dish in the background.
 Originally I didn't think to share it since it is just a basic chicken and quinoa meatball that I decided to smother in teriyaki sauce, but since you asked - here we go!
 And I am actually excited to share it because it's a really good meatball recipe and everything tastes good in teriyaki sauce.